beginor/nhibernate-extensions/README.md

 }
 ```

+- `ISessionFactory` is registerd as a singleton service, you should not dispose it;
-> `ISessionFactory`/`ISession` is registerd as scoped, do not need to dispose it by hand.
+- `ISession` is registerd as a scoped service, so you do not need to dispose it by hand;